 The Leadership Initiative for Students with Disabilities

-Kessler Foundation ScholarshipsA limited number of full scholarships will also be competitively awarded to students who attend New Jersey institutions and self-identify as having a disability, as defined by the Americans with Disabilities Act (ADA).
+Kessler Foundation ScholarshipsFunded by the Kessler Foundation, these awards provide scholarships of varying amounts to a limited number of students who attend New Jersey institutions, are from New Jersey, and self-identify as having a disability, as defined by the Americans with Disabilities Act (ADA).
 For this award, students may be asked for a brief personal statement.
-Students interested in the Kessler Scholarship who attend a New Jersey institution are encouraged to email us at firstname.lastname@example.org for more information.
-For 2014, this award is restricted to the summer.

 - Complete and submit a TWC application by the regular deadline.